MattLongCT/EIPs/PIPS/eip-1.md

 title: PIP Rules Master
 status: Active
 type: Meta
-author: Matthew J. Long <mb@Peercoin.org>, Hudson Jameson <hudson@Peercoin.org>
+author: Matthew J. Long <Matt@example.org>
 created: 2018-04-03
 ---

 What is a PIP?
 --------------

 PIP stands for Peercoin Improvement Proposal.
-An PIP is a design document providing information to the Peercoin community, or describing a new feature for Peercoin or its processes or environment.
+A PIP is a design document providing information to the Peercoin community, or describing a new feature for Peercoin or its processes or environment.
 The PIP should provide a concise technical specification of the feature and a rationale for the feature.
 The PIP author is responsible for building consensus within the community and documenting dissenting opinions.

 PIP Rational
 ------------